yqh022/final-project/README.md

 Stride Length and Gait:
 Stride length and gait significantly affect the load on the Achilles tendon.
 An excessively large stride or improper step length may increase tension on the Achilles tendon, while a shorter stride weakens the impact force generated at the initial foot contact, especially during movements requiring rapid acceleration or deceleration (3).

+In order to capture data pertinent to these three influencing factors, I have opted to employ a combination of stretch sensors, flex sensors, and distance sensors.This sensor fusion strategy aims to offer a holistic dataset, facilitating a nuanced understanding of the interplay between these factors and their collective influence on Achilles tendon health during different physical activities.